wkasdorp/forest-2-domains/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+### Credits

-Credits: project initially copied from <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc"> active-directory-new-domain-ha-2-dc</a> project in the Azure Quickstart templates.
+This project was initially copied from <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc"> active-directory-new-domain-ha-2-dc</a> project in the Azure Quickstart templates.